tjlyttles/bamazon/README.md

 # Bamazon
-## This command-line application acts like a storefront and is created to take in user inputs and prompts and outputting requested information working with an SQL database.
+## This command-line application acts as a storefront and is created to take in user inputs and prompts that will output requested information working with a SQL database that tracks all product and sales information.

 ### User: Customer
 Customers are given a prompt asking if they would like to make a purchase and displays all products available to choose from: